Who Are We?

 The Group provides advice and support for exhibitors, breeders and pet owners who wish to become involved in this breed and to this end maintains a stud list and kitten list.

 Good news!
-Variant Orientals may now be shown and registered with GCCF
+Variant may now be shown and registered with GCCF

-Following the adoption of the revised Registration Policy, non-white oriental offspring of Bicolour parent(s) are now registered as Oriental SH or LH and may compete in the appropriate Oriental classes.
+Following the adoption of the revised Registration Policy, non-white oriental offspring of Bicolour parent(s) are now registered as Oriental SH/LH or Siamese/Balinese and may compete in the appropriate breed classes classes.

 Progressive Retinal Atrophy